Wildsong/ol-react/README.md

  * Polygons
 * Overlay - not sure what this even is right now

+I really need a GeoServer and an ArcGIS Server that are accessible publicly so that my samples work everywhere.
+I don't have them set up yet.

 ## How to test and develop

 ### Test